Chart of Common Activated Sludge Microorganisms

 - Metazoa – rotifers, nematodes, water bears, ostracods, and others

 Also included is a relative predominance chart to show growth relationships among organisms, as well as a notes section to explain some of the details regarding the microorganisms.
-The Chart of Common Activated Sludge Microorganisms is a 23.5” x 36” sized poster that is available laminated or non-laminated.
+The Chart of Common Activated Sludge Microorganisms is a laminated 23.5” x 36” sized poster that is equipped with a dry-erase pen.